The PEMAC Constitution can be downloaded from: https://www.pemac.com.au/wp-content/uploads/2024/09/PEMAC-constitution-version-3-2022-5.pdf

 AUTHORITY OF COMMITTEE AND RESPONSIBILITY OF MEMBERS

-1. Any committee member present shall have the authority to act upon any issue of safety or noise relating to the flying of model aircraft at the field and take any reasonable action required to address such issue, including if necessary the grounding of members and/or their model/s.
+1. Any committee member present shall have the authority to act upon any issue of safety or noise relating to the flying of model aircraft at the field and take any reasonable action required to address such issue, including if necessary, the grounding of members and/or their model/s.

 2. In the absence of a committee member all members present at the field shall be responsible for ensuring that breaches of safety or excessive noise levels are brought to the attention of the member concerned and shall report the member to the committee if the member disregards the advice given.